Inetrnational Centre of the Roerichs

 Village of Parkhomovka, the Kiev Region

-Acquaintance with the Oriental philosophic thought got reflection in N. Roerich’s creative work.
-While the core subjects of the artist’s earlier paintings were ancient pagan Russia, colorful images of the folk epos, primeval splendor of the still virgin natural element (“They Build a City”, “Idols”, “Guests from Overseas”, etc.), starting already from the middle of the 1990-s, the theme of India and the East more and more often appears on his canvases and in literary pieces.
+An acquaintance with the Oriental philosophical thought was reflected in N. Roerich’s creative work.
+While the core subjects of the artist’s earlier paintings was ancient pagan Russia with its colorful images of the folk epos and primeval splendor of the uncorrupted natural element (“They Build a City”, “Idols”, “Guests from Overseas”, etc.), starting already from the middle of the first decade of the 20th century, the theme of India and the East appears increasingly more frequently on his canvases and in literary pieces.

-In 1916, because of a serious lung disease, following the doctors’ insistent advice, N. Roerich together with his family moved to Finland (Serdobol), to the Ladoga Lake coast.
-Proximity to Petrograd (Saint-Petersburg) allowed him to go from time to time to the city on the Neva river and deal with the Art Encouragement Society School affairs.
+In 1916, due to a severe illness of the lungs, in accordance with his doctors’ insistent advice, N. Roerich together with his family moved to Finland (Serdobol), to the Ladoga Lake coast.
+Proximity to Petrograd (Saint Peters-burg) allowed him to go from time to time to the city on the Neva river and deal with the Art Encouragement Society School affairs(with the affairs of the School under the Art Encouragement Society).
 However, after the revolutionary events of 1917, Finland closed its borders with Russia, and N. Roerich with his family found himself cut off from his Motherland.

 N. Roerich.
 Set design sketch for opera “Tristan and Isolde” (fragment).
 Provided by the A.A.
 Bakhrushin State Central Theatre Museum